-She also sang there in the premiere of the new production as Adina (L’elisir d’amore), under the direction of Riccardo Frizza; and as the Fifth Maid (Elektra), under the direction of Christian Thielemann (available on CD from Deutsche Grammophon).
+She also sang there in the premiere of the new production as Adina (L’elisir d’amore), under the direction of Riccardo Frizza; and as the Fifth Maid (Elektra) under the direction of Christian Thielemann (available on CD from Deutsche Grammophon).
 During this time she made her debut as Marie (Die verkaufte Braut) also in Dresden at the Staatsoperette.

 She has also appeared as a guest with the

 her studies with KS Brigitte Eisenfeld in Berlin.